• Skip to main content

 Instructions

 1. Toast your pine nuts in a small pan on low heat for about 5 minute.
 Stir them to make sure all sides get toasted.
-I do usually toast the whole jar since it’s small.
-I save the leftovers for a snack or more salad the next day!
+I usually toast the whole jar since it’s small.
+I save the leftovers for a snack or more salad the next day.
+If you don't want to use the whole jar just use 2 tablespoons - that should be enough.

 2. For the vinaigrette: mix all ingredients in a bowl with a whisk.
 The mustard will help emulsify the dressing so that it thickens and stays together.